What Price Freedom?The People and Stories of the Underground Railroad

 Learning Outside the Classroom … Never More Memorable

-The truth is that our schools have traditionally devoted relatively little time and attention to slavery in America and certainly to the subject of the Underground Railroad that transported 1000s of those enslaved northward to freedom.
+Schools today are seeking to devote time and attention to slavery in America and certainly to the subject of the Underground Railroad that “transported” thousands of enslaved people northward to freedom.

 Our mission here was not to shrink from the horrors of slavery, but rather to expose its inhumanity and degradation of the human spirit at the same time inspiring young people to recognize injustices, empowering them to challenge, change and improve conditions they come across in their own lives.